Foundation Bundle¶

 agent: foundation:modular-builder

-instruction: "Implement the designed feature"
+instruction: "Implement the designed feature from the spec"

 Troubleshooting¶